jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 - The Asynchronous download of the XSD schemas (with `config.ExternalEntityLoader_Async`) uses a LRU cache (Least Recently Used) for storing the content of XSD schema.
 The default size is `2000` entries.
 When the limit has been reached there is a warning message in the Kong log
 4) `WSDL/XSD VALIDATION` applies for SOAP 1.1 or SOAP 1.2 but not both simultaneously
 - It's related to `config.xsdSoapSchema` and `config.xsdSoapSchemaInclude`.
 To avoid this limitation please create one Kong route per SOAP version
+5) When two (or more) `configure` phases are triggered (due to a plugin configuration change), an error message could be sent to the Client (`Invalid Pointers Cache Table`) for pending request(s). **It only concerns plugins that have been deleted**.
+It's related to the WSDL/XSD/XSLT definitions (that are compiled/parsed and kept in memory) that are freed at the 2nd `configure` phase.
+It is recommended not to change the plugin configuration too frequently.
+In other words, and to avoid error, the 2nd `configure` phase should occur after the end of the maximum timeout of the GW service using the removed `soap-xml-handling` plugin

 <a id="Changelog"></a>